Key Information About Twelve-Step Programs

 One of the primary benefits of the 12-step program is that you can get started while still enrolled in an inpatient or outpatient treatment program.
 Research has shown that embracing the concepts of this program can have a positive effect as it relates to changing how you think of yourself and the world in general.

-Instead of thinking that you are beyond repair, the program teaches you that your addiction is no different than any other medical condition a person might have.
+Instead of admitting powerlessness over the addiction, the program teaches you that your addiction is no different than any other medical condition a person might have.
 By gaining a better understanding of what you are up against, your odds of achieving sobriety tend to go up, and this is true whether you follow the plan verbatim or if you adjust them to fit your needs.

 Although this program is designed for alcoholics, it is often used by people addicted to painkillers, heroin, or anything else that might contain opioids.
 If you are addicted to opioids, you may have to take substances such as methadone or suboxone to help keep your cravings to a minimum.
 Depending on your circumstances, you may need to take these substances for the rest of your life.